lindongubane/hello-cpp-durban/examples/hello-wx-widgets/README.md

 Then run ```activate``` or ```./activate```

-Once that is done, you can run the following command inside of the project directory.
+Once that is done, you can run the following command inside of the project directory:

 ```conan install .``` or ```conan install . --build=missing```